For more information or to get a quote contact us today

 3. Age Limits

-While axe throwing is often largely an adult activity, it can be a family affair, as well.
-Having age restrictions is important for maintaining the safety of all participants and protecting your business against potential lawsuits.
+While axe throwing is often largely an adult activity, it can also be a family affair.
+Age restrictions are important for maintaining the safety of all participants and protecting your business against potential lawsuits.

 Most businesses require axe throwers to be at least 12 or 16 years of age to participate.
 It’s best to require anyone under the age of 18 to have a legal guardian or parent accompany them and co-sign their waiver.
 All adult participants should bring valid identification such as their driver’s license to ensure compliance with age restrictions and disclaimers.